Great weather for the rest of the Mardi Gras Fun!

 MOBILE, Ala.
 (WALA) - Hi, this is FOX10 News Meteorologist Matt Barrentine.

-Our Saturday is starting cold, but we will have sunny skies and warm up as the day goes along.
-So, if you’re headed to the daytime parades, layer appropriately.
-Highs will be in the upper 50s.

-It will cool off into the 50s for the Saturday evening parades.
-So, just a light jacket needed.

 Joe Cain Sunday will be fantastic.
-With temps in the mid to upper 60s for the procession in the afternoon.
+The morning is bit chilly, in the 40s, but we will warm nicely.
+Temps will be in the mid to upper 60s for the procession in the afternoon.
 It will be mostly sunny and nice!

+We will have a milder start for Lundi Gras with lows around 50.
+Highs will climb into the mid 70s for afternoon highs on Monday.
+Skies will be partly to mostly cloudy with no worries about rain.

-It will be in the mid 70s for Lundi Gras and then temps will climb into the upper 70s for Fat Tuesday!
-Yes, you can wear short sleeves for your Fat Tuesday fun!
+It will be a seriously warm Fat Tuesday from morning to evening!
+The lows will be around 60 and the afternoon highs will be in the upper 70s!
+Yes, you can wear short sleeves for your Fat Tuesday fun and you’re not going to have to worry about rain!

 Have a great boom boom!